ru-fix/completable-reactor/README.md

  function.
  - *Transition* that goes into Processor and carries single object - Payload.
  - *Transition* that goes out of MergePoint and carries single object - Payload.
- - *Paylaod* object that goes into Processors, then to MergePoint then out of MeregPoint.
+ - *Paylaod* object that goes into Processors, then to MergePoint then out of MergerPoint.

 Now we can simplify visual notation and hide implicit Payload and handler function result.
 ![Alt sequential-asynchronous-handler-merger-model2.png](docs/sequential-asynchronous-handler-merger-model2.png?raw=true "sequential-asynchronous-handler-merger-model2")